flutter/website/json.md

 }
 ```

-With `dart:convert`, you can serialize this JSON model in two ways.
-Let's have a
+With `dart:convert`, you can encode this JSON model in two ways.
-look at both.

 ### Serializing JSON inline